oneeve8/kobble-data/content/Tutorial2.md

 You will notice a pencil icon below the tab bar on the left

 To edit a Markdown file, tap the pencil icon
-To view your Markdown results, tap the square view icon to toggle it.
+You can view your results in the bottom half of your split screen view or tap the square view icon to toggle it.

 Home (house icon),